Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/01_salmon_idx.md

     * [DockerHub](https://hub.docker.com/r/biocontainers/biocontainers)
     * [Seqera containers](https://seqera.io/containers/)

-Add the following container directive to the `INDEX` process, above `publishDir`:

 In Nextflow, we can specify that a process should be run within a specified container using the [container](https://www.nextflow.io/docs/latest/process.html#container) directive.

 Add the following container directive to the `INDEX` process, above `publishDir`:

 ```groovy title="main.nf" hl_lines="2"
 process INDEX {
     container "quay.io/biocontainers/salmon:1.10.1--h7e5ed60_0"